 Some will say my reference to “White culture” is bigoted.
 I have always considered myself a racist in recovery… which was largely the case of others of my generation.
 Nevertheless, for good or for bad, the influence of the White decorum and practices brought into homes by the introduction of television had immeasurable influence on African-Americans speech and education as each generation evolved.
 This was furthered with later shows about middle class Black families (Nat ‘King’ Cole by himself and then the Dianne Carroll Show, The Crosbys and later The Jeffersons.)

 At the current point in time, there is little difference between Whites and Blacks apart form certain ethnic practices typical of all of us that we hold dear to identify with our ancestry.
 Skin color is hardly noticed or relevant to our young people.
 Dating and marriage between the races is common.
 At times even I cannot remember the color of some of the people I have met or seen.

-Although African-Americans are now fortunately in the forefront of leadership, it would be a mistake to think that prior to the latter part of the twentieth century that the majority where prepared and educated to play the roles of current and recent generations.
+Although African-Americans are now fortunately in the forefront of leadership, it would be a mistake to think that prior to the latter part of the twentieth century that the majority where prepared and educated to fill the same positions as recent and current generations.

-From the outset I anticipated such an evolution from my experiences in visits to African-American households and discussions with Black college friends.
+From the outset I anticipated such an evolution over two or three generations from my experiences in visits to African-American households and discussions with Black college friends.

 My early visit to African-American households led to some of the most important efforts of my life, perhaps the best example was my co-founding with Professor Melvin Allen of Project Forward Leap.